piechockidaniel/database-synchronizer/docs/VISUAL_WORKFLOW_DESIGNER_GUIDE.md

 ### Compiled Mapping Performance

-Visual workflows compile to the same TableMapping format as form-based UI:
+Visual workflows compile to the same Mapping format as form-based UI:
 - Same performance characteristics
 - No overhead from visual metadata
 - Optimized for CDC synchronization